 These muffins perfectly blend a nutty flavor with a soft, moist texture.
-The pistachios bring a subtle green hue and a unique and rich yet not overpowering taste.
-They are perfect for a weekend breakfast or brunch, a snack on the go or afternoon tea.
+The pistachios flavor is rich yet not overpowering.
 You can use regular-sized tins or make jumbo pistachio muffins.
 They keep well and can be frozen.

 An elegant muffin recipe

-Pistachios are unique nuts, not only for their color but also flavor.
+Pistachios are unique nuts, not only for their color but also for their flavor.

 We realized that even though we adore these greenish nuts, we had few recipes featuring them besides the pistachio snowballs and Christmas fudge.